 Existing Problem Proposed Improvement Design Criteria Traffic Flow Describe the existing delay, congestion, or traffic operations problem.
 What is the severity of the travel time delays?
 Will the proposal reduce the congestion and delays, or improve operations?
+Is this a suitable area for a roundabout?
 Level-of-service (LOS) before & after the proposal is implemented.
 The use of Highway Capacity Manual procedures is recommended but not required.
-Traffic Safety Provide crash data over a 3 year period, that identifies high frequency crash corridors, high crash intersections, or number of crashes involving injuries or fatalities.
-Identify safety countermeasures (e.g., signage, pavement markings, centerline rumbles, shoulder & clear zone, roadside barriers) Describe the expected reduction.
+Traffic Safety Provide crash data over a 3 year period.
+Identify if the project location is included as a Top Crash Intersection or a Top Crash Corridor, as listed in the CRCOG Regional Transportation Safety Plan, 2020.
+Identify proposed safety countermeasures (e.g., signage, pavement markings, centerline rumbles, shoulder & clear zone, roadside barriers).
+Describe the expected reduction.
 The use of Highway Safety Manual procedures showing Crash Reduction Factor (percentage) is recommended but not required.
 Roadway Geometry Describe roadway geometric deficiencies, such as excessive grade, substandard width, excessive horizontal curvature, poor sight line, improper super elevation.
 Describe the proposed improvement and how it meets design criteria.
 Indicate degree of improvement in appropriate design criteria (e.g., improvement to meet sight distance requirements for the design speed of the roadways.
 Use AASHTO "Green Book" or CTDOT Highway Design Manual.